Morgan Wallen in a white t-shirt with a backwards cap

 Thought You Should Know

-One of Wallen's 2022 singles – co-written with Miranda Lambert, not someone to suffer fools gladly – is an emotional sucker punch phone call to his mother, with a lyric that reads just like a transcript.
+One of Morgan's 2022 singles – co-written with Miranda Lambert, not someone to suffer fools gladly – is an emotional sucker punch phone call to his mother, with a lyric that reads just like a transcript.

 It's a much, much harder trick to pull off than it looks, or sounds.